Print / View Finding Aid as Single Page

 Collection processed by Craig P. Savino

-Describing Archives: A Content Standard
+eng using Describing Archives: A Content Standard

 Descriptive Summary

-Creator: First Unitarian Church of Brooklyn (Brooklyn, New York, N.Y.).
+Creator: First Unitarian Church of Brooklyn (Brooklyn, New York, N.Y.)

-Creator: Lathrop, John Howland, 1880-1967
+Creator: Lathrop, John Howland

 Title: First Unitarian Congregational Society of Brooklyn records

-Dates [inclusive]: 1790-1970s
+Dates [inclusive]: 1790-1972

-Dates [bulk]: Bulk, 1833-1967
+Dates [bulk]: 1833-1967

 Abstract: The First Unitarian Congregational Society of Brooklyn records contains documents created and collected by the Church from the point of its founding in 1833 to the mid 1970s.
 The collection contains a broad range of documents covering the variety of the Congregation's work and operations including its official minutes and trustee records, financial records, ministers files, sermons, photographs, calendars, celebration programs and registers, and building records that include deeds, leases, and building plans for the Church of the Saviour and other buildings owned by the First Church.
 The community and charity work of the Church is represented as well through ledgers, correspondence, notes and reports by the various clubs and committees and through similar documentation from the Church's Willow Place Chapel where the Church's settlement and welfare programs and Sunday school operated.
 The Church was also involved with local and international relief and aid groups, particularly during the tenure of Minister John H. Lathrop.
 Lathrop's files include correspondence, minutes of committees, and other documents from his work with a variety of local and worldwide religious and humanitarian groups.
 Lathrop also collected a variety of reference materials, including pamphlets, flyers, and articles pertaining to peace, liberalism, theology, and family planning.
 Other major figures of the First Church and Brooklyn history represented by the collection include the Low family and Alfred T. White.
 The collection also holds scrapbooks with relevant collected clippings that were donated by parishioners and photographs of some church members and activities.
 The Second and Third Unitarian Congregations are both represented within this collection as well.
 These two congregations split from the First Congregation at different points in the 19th century and both re-united with the First Congregation in the mid-1920s.
-The variety of records relative to these congregations is similar to that of the First Congregation including trustee records, building records, finances, minister files, clubs and social work, and Sunday school records.
-The documents related to these congregations also include the record books of their respective Women's Branch Alliances.

-Quantity: 50.5 Linear feet In 99 manuscript boxes and 18 oversize flat boxes
+Quantity: 50.5 Linear Feet in 99 manuscript boxes and 18 oversize flat boxes

 Call Phrase: ARC.109